Aims and Types of Review

 Exemplary reviews and notes can be found here: José Medina’s review of Outline of a New Liberalism: Pragmatism and the Stigmatized Other by Nelson W. Keith or Zachary Tavlin’s notes for American Philosophy before Pragmatism by Russell B. Goodman.

 Reviews should be submitted as Word documents with twelve point font, double-spaced.
-On questions of style and documentation, each manuscript must be consistent with The Chicago Manual of Style (sixteenth edition): Notes and Bibliography.
+On questions of style and documentation, each manuscript must be consistent with The Chicago Manual of Style (seventeenth edition).
+Manuscripts should accompanied with full endnotes and bibliography (no footnotes).